-50 years of spectacular failure on the fairways of the World
+50 years of magnificent chaos on the fairways of the World.

 For over half a century, one man has travelled the golfing world armed with hope, new equipment, and a tragically unfounded sense of optimism - only to produce a highlight reel of mis-hits, ricochets, emotional collapses and near-diplomatic incidents.